-- b.
-A Fraudster contacted a victim in the U.S. and falsely represented that the victim's family member was in trouble in a foreign country and needed money.
-The victim followed the Fraudster's instructions and made two \$2,400 transfers through Western Union.
+b.
+A Fraudster contacted a victim in the U.S. and falsely promised that the victim would receive a job if he paid money in advance.
+The victim followed the Fraudster's instructions and transferred \$2,155.00 through Western Union.
+The money was picked up the next day at a Western Union Agent in London, England.
+The victim never received the promised job.

-The money was picked up at a Western Union Agent in Peru.
-The victim's relative was never in trouble. - c.
-Fraudsters contacted victims in the U.S. and falsely represented that their family members were in trouble abroad and needed money.
-The victims followed the Fraudster's instructions and sent \$2,300 and \$2,200, respectively, through Western Union to help the relatives.
-The funds were picked up at an Agent location in Spain, but the victims' family members were not, in fact, in trouble.
-The money was never recovered. - d.
-A Fraudster induced a U.S. victim to make transfers totaling \$9,800 based on a false representation that the victim's relative was in trouble in a foreign country and needed money.
+c.
+A Fraudster contacted a victim in the U.S. and falsely represented that a member of the victim's family was in trouble abroad and needed money.
+The victim followed the Fraudster's instructions, and sent \$3,866.00 through Western Union to help the relative.
+The money was picked up at an Agent location in Spain, but the victim's family member was not, in fact, in trouble.
+The money was never recovered.

-Following the Fraudster's instructions, the victim sent the money to

-Mexico.
-The money was never recovered and the relative was never in trouble.
+d.
+Fraudsters induced two U.S. victims to make transfers of \$7,490.00 and \$7,050.00 respectively based on a false representation that the victim's relatives were in trouble in a foreign country and needed money.
+Following the Fraudster's instructions, the victims sent the money to Mexico.
+The money was never recovered and relatives were never in trouble.